jspacco/iclickerviewer/NOTES.md

 * Not sure how to specify test vs development in database.yml; current everything is configured to use the default because otherwise test seems to be the default.
+  * Try setting RAILS_ENV=test when running

+* You can't open up page source in Chrome, and then reload the window showing the page source.
+This doesn't actually reload the original page, and won't do what I thought it did.
+There goes a day of my life :(

 * check autoloads path:
   bin/rails r 'puts ActiveSupport::Dependencies.autoload_paths'

+* javascript sort() method can take a function as a parameter, and use that function like a compareTo method.

 *